shirazlinux/free-software-philosophy/content/learn/participate/choose-a-license.md

 Choosing a license is an important part of publishing your free software projects.
 There are many to choose from, and each has different trade-offs and implications for your project's future.
-It can be difficult to change the license later, so you should consider it carefully at the start.
+It can be difficult to [change the license later], so you should consider it carefully at the start.

+[change the license later]: /learn/participate/copyright-ownership/#changing-a-projects-license

 Here are a few widely used free software licenses we recommend, and why you might choose them.